A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Introduction

 The integration of knowledge in KB-VQA brings unique challenges that are absent in conventional VQA.
-First, multi-modal \textbf{knowledge fusion} remains a fundamental challenge.
-Unlike traditional VQA, where the model operates solely on image and text pairs, KB-VQA systems must effectively align retrieved knowledge with both the visual and textual modalities in a fine-grained level.
-This requires sophisticated cross-modal representation learning mechanisms to bridge the gap between knowledge representations and high-dimensional image-question features.
-Second, as the system must determine the relevant pieces of knowledge from vast and heterogeneous sources, including structured knowledge graphs, unstructured text corpora, or pre-trained language models, identifying the most pertinent facts by effective \textbf{knowledge retrieval} techniques is another critical task,while filtering out noise is non-trivial, particularly when dealing with ambiguous or context-dependent queries. \textbf{Knowledge reasoning} further presents another major challenge in deriving accurate responses.
-Even when relevant knowledge is retrieved, simply having access to it does not guarantee that the model can effectively utilize it.
-Generally, KB-VQA requires strong reasoning abilities to deeply understand multiple pieces of information and infer implicit relational connections that are not explicitly stated in the input.
-For even more challenging scenarios, relevant information could be hidden in extremely long chunks of knowledge; to answer logically-complex questions, multi-step inference might also be required.
+First, multimodal \textbf{knowledge representation} remains a fundamental challenge.
+Unlike traditional VQA, where the model operates solely on image and text pairs, KB-VQA systems must align retrieved knowledge with both visual and textual modalities at a fine-grained level.
+This requires effective cross-modal representation learning mechanisms to align knowledge representations and high-dimensional image-question features.
+Second, as systems need to navigate large and heterogeneous knowledge sources, effective \textbf{knowledge retrieval} is essential, where identifying pertinent facts while filtering out noise can be particularly challenging for ambiguous or context-dependent queries.
+Finally, \textbf{knowledge reasoning} represents another fundamental challenge in synthesizing accurate responses.
+The mere retrieval of relevant information does not ensure successful utilization; rather, KB-VQA demands sophisticated reasoning to integrate disparate information and uncover latent dependencies not explicitly present in the input.
+In complex scenarios, models might also be required to effectively process very long knowledge contexts and perform multi-step inference.

-Existing survey papers on general VQA~\cite{Zakari2022VQAChallenges, Srivastava2021VisualAnalysis, Kuang2025NaturalSurvey} and multimodal learning techniques~\cite{Jabeen2023ALearning, Wu2023MultimodalSurvey} primarily focus on the integration of multimodal data, treating KB-VQA as one of the many applications.
-As discussed above, KB-VQA possesses its unique challenges that can not be appropriately addressed by method frameworks developed for general VQA tasks.
-The rise of Large Language Models (LLMs) has further reshaped the field, which not only act as knowledge sources with its large-scale implicit knowledge but also enable complex reasoning by well-designed prompts, such as chain-of-thought or dynamic agent-based retrieval, offering new solutions to the long-standing KB-VQA challenges.
+Existing survey papers on general VQA~\cite{Zakari2025VQADirection, Srivastava2021VisualAnalysis, Kuang2025NaturalSurvey} and multimodal learning techniques~\cite{Jabeen2023ALearning, Wu2023MultimodalSurvey} focus primarily on the general integration of multimodal data.
+As discussed above, KB-VQA possesses distinct challenges that cannot be appropriately addressed by frameworks developed for general VQA tasks.
+The rise of Large Language Models (LLMs) has further reshaped the field by acting as knowledge sources with its large-scale implicit knowledge or performing knowledge-focus tasks with well-designed prompt-based mechanisms, offering new solutions to the long-standing KB-VQA challenges.
+This survey focuses on KB-VQA methods that explicitly leverage LLMs as knowledge access and integration, rather than on direct application of general-purpose LLMs to VQA.